laurosilvacom/awesomecheatsheets/content/Build-Custom-CLI-Tooling-with-oclif-and-TypeScript/02-create-a-single-command-node-js-cli-with-oclif-typescript-and-yarn-workspaces.md

 ## Notes

-The fastest way to create a robust, cross-platform compatible Node.js CLI (optionally typed with TypeScript) is by running `npx oclif single mycli`.
+The fastest way to create a robust, cross-platform compatible Node.js CLI is by running `npx oclif single mycli`.

 Oclif is both a CLI framework and a CLI that scaffolds CLI's.